kdeldycke/meta-package-manager/docs/falsehoods.md

     {gh}`can upgrade all outdated packages <blob/v2.2.0/meta_package_manager/managers/pip.py#L94-L97>`.
 20. Package managers are forbidden to upgrade other package managers.
 21. Packages are only managed by one package manager.
-22. Installing a package doesn't require a reboot.
+22. Installing a package doesn’t require a reboot.
 23. Package manager
     {gh}`output is consistent <blob/v2.2.0/meta_package_manager/managers/mas.py#L42-L44>`.
 24. A package manager can upgrade a package installed by the user.